13 May Build A Digital Strategy in 5 Steps

-The other aspect is obviously to find out who is the influencer, who would like to talk to you.
+The other aspect is obviously to find out who is the influencer and who would like to talk to you.
 So that’s the first thing you really need to kind of figure out.
-What’s my influencers?
-Who talks about my brand?
-Who talks about the topics?
-Who would be interested of kind of spreading that message?
+Who are my influencers?
+Who talks about my brand, talks about the topics or would be interested in kind of spreading that message?

 I mean, it’s not about having a long-term strategy or having an editorial plan.
 It’s about kind of looking at data, using tools like almost, like… How can I put it?
 A control room, where you look at how your content is actually doing today.
 Are these messages kind of used?
 You then use that for real-time updates and you try things.

 And I think that’s the difference of what you do kind of in the previous kind of [inaudible 00:04:07] where you put out, you did four messages, you kind of…you banged on about.
 And now you’re having kind of a half a message out there.
 You see how that goes and then you tweak it in real time.
 That’s how you figure out what content is most relevant for your audience now.